DBRepo-Project/dbrepo-docs/docs/user-guide/create-subset.md

 author: Martin Weise
 ---

+A subset is defined by a query that specifies which part of a dataset (=view) is included.
+By default, the DBRepo restricts certain operations (e.g. computing functions) to ensure i) long-term stability, ii) -compatibility and iii) cross-database vendor compatibility for future possible migration scenarios.

+Currently, only plain `SELECT column1, ...
+FROM some_view [ORDER BY ...
+[ASC|DESC]]` statements are supported for subset creation.

 ### UI

 A subset can be created by specifying a source view (e.g. My View), select the columns that are included in the subset